-A BUN test can reveal whether your urea nitrogen levels are higher than normal, suggesting that your kidneys or liver may not be working properly.
+A BUN test can reveal whether your urea nitrogen levels are higher than normal, suggesting that your kidneys may not be working properly.

 If kidney problems are the main concern, the creatinine levels in your blood will likely also be measured when your blood is tested for urea nitrogen levels.
 Creatinine is another waste product that healthy kidneys filter out of your body through urine.
 High levels of creatinine in your blood may be a sign of kidney damage.

 Your doctor may also test how well your kidneys are removing waste from the blood.
 To do this, you may have a blood sample taken to calculate your estimated glomerular filtration rate (GFR).
-The GFR estimates the percentage of kidney function you have left.
+The GFR estimates the percentage of kidney function you have.

-Results of the blood urea nitrogen test are measured in milligrams per deciliter (mg/dL) in the United States and in millimoles per liter (mmol/L) internationally.
-In general, around 7 to 20 mg/dL (2.5 to 7.1 mmol/L) is considered normal.
+Results of the BUN test are measured in milligrams per deciliter (mg/dL) in the United States and in millimoles per liter (mmol/L) internationally.
+In general, around 6 to 24 mg/dL (2.1 to 8.5 mmol/L) is considered normal.

 Urea nitrogen levels tend to increase with age.
 Infants have lower levels than other people do, and the range in children varies.

-Generally, a high blood urea nitrogen level means your kidneys aren't working well.
-But elevated blood urea nitrogen can also be due to:
+Generally, a high BUN level means your kidneys aren't working well.
+But elevated BUN can also be due to: